rahmannlab/www/content/research.md

 in collaboration with Jörg Ingo Baumbach (Reutlingen) and B&S Analytik GmbH

-(This was a project in the Collaborative Research Center SFB 876.)
+(This was a project in the Collaborative projects Center SFB 876.)

 [**Small RNA and miRNA analysis**][14]